khurramshahzadlali/digital-clock/readme.md

 In this step, we will create a function called `updateClock()` that will be responsible for updating the digital clock display with the current time.
 ```js
 function updateClock() {
 }
 ```

 #### Step 3: Create Variables
-In this step, we will create four variables named h, m, s, and ampm.
+In this step, we will create four variables named `h`, `m`, `s`, and `ampm` within `updateClock()` function.
 These variables will be used to store the current hours, minutes, seconds, and AM/PM indicator, respectively.

 ```js
 function updateClock() {